canada-ca/design-system/mandatory-templates/topic.md

                     <p>Below the most requested band is the services and information pattern.
 It is three columns, with three topics in each column.
 The topic begins with a hyperlinked title and then is followed by a description.
 The instructions for the description reads: Use action verbs, or simply list keywords to summarize the information or tasks that can be accomplished on the page it links to.</p>
                     <p>Underneath the services and information pattern is a contextual feature.
 It has an image positioned to the left, with image dimensions of 360px x 203px, and to the right of the image is a linked title for the feature followed by a brief description of the feature being promoted.</p>
                     <p>To the right of the contextual feature is the social media channels component.
 Its heading is “On social media”.
 It features five icons: Facebook, X, YouTube, Instagram, LinkedIn.
 Beside each icon is linked text for the account name.</p>
-                    <p>At the bottom of the page, just above the “Date modified” field and the footer, there is the Contributors pattern.
+                    <p>At the bottom of the page, just above the date modified field and the footer, there is the contributors pattern.
 It is left-aligned.
 The text is “From:” it is then followed by linked text labeled [Department or agency], presented horizontally.</p>
                </details>
                </figure>
         </div>